Ruth Wong: Restructuring teacher training

 In 1971, Wong became the first female principal of Teachers' Training College.
 Following her appointment as principal, she restructured the training curriculum, introducing a new curriculum which addressed a teacher’s professional competence and the student’s personal growth in an integrated manner.
 Project work was also introduced to reduce the stress of the students, and to give student-teachers experience with research.
 Under her leadership, the college only began accepting those with a Higher School Certificate for the Certificate in Education programme, and only university graduates were accepting into the Certificate in Education programme, to improve the quality of teaching.

 In 1973, following the college's merger with the MOE Research Unit to form the Institute of Education, she became the director of the new institute.
 Wong implemented an initiative where experimental or demonstration schools would be established to test new pedagogical ideas and practices in 1974.
 In April 1975, she initiated in-service courses on educational evaluation for primary school teachers to allow them to "continually upgrade themselves".

 Counselling

 Wong advocated for the inclusion of counselling and guidance in schools, with the Guidance Clinic and the Remedial Reading Clinic being established in the Institute of Education in 1974.

 Personal life

-Wong retired in September 1976 due to health reasons, although she became a part-time student counsellor at the National University of Singapore in October 1977.
+Wong retired in September 1976 for health reasons, although she became a part-time student counsellor at the National University of Singapore in October 1977.
 Wong died on 1 February 1982 due to bronchial pneumonia.